 - They may not want to eat or drink

 When nearing the end of life, people may lose the desire to eat or drink.
+It’s important never to force someone to eat, as this may cause choking and discomfort.
 It can be comforting to give them ice chips or to wet their lips to keep them moist.
-On the whole, never force someone to eat, as this may cause choking and discomfort.

 - They may withdraw

-Your loved one may withdraw and not respond to others around them when they are nearing end of life.
-They may be slow and seem confused.
+Your loved one may withdraw and not respond to others around them when they are nearing the end of life.
+They may be slow to respond or seem confused.
 In some cases, our Clients may also present signs of delirium, such as hallucinations.

-We understand that this can we worrying to see, so our Carers will help to maintain a calm and supportive environment.
+We understand that this can be worrying to see, so our trusted CareGivers will help to maintain a calm and supportive environment.

-Most people are often able to hear, even if they cannot speak, so it may be comforting to continue to talk to them even if they do not respond.
+Most people nearing the end of their life are often able to hear, even if they cannot speak, it can be comforting (for all involved) to continue to talk to them even if they do not respond.